atlassistant/pytlas/docs/core_components/agent.rst

 An agent represent the interface between the user and loaded skills.
 It maintain the conversation state and use an underlying interpreter to understand the user.

-The agent is the entry point which will take raw user inputs with its `parse` method.
+The agent is the entry point which will take raw user inputs with its `parse` method and call loaded handlers as needed.

 Entry point
 -----------